My Car Won't Start! How to Fix a Car That Won't Start

 The solution If your car is totally dead, you may only hear a clicking sound when trying to start it.
 Try to give the car a jump with some battery cables (if you have a junker, it's a good idea to keep cables in your trunk).

 The warning signs The car runs roughly, sometimes it randomly stalls, you may hear a strange noise, or even smell something bad.
 The alternator needs a good amount of electrical energy that's drawn from the battery to get your car started.
 A bad battery will exasperate the problem.
-Head lights may dim, powered windows may be slow, or stop working altogether, that talk show radio station you love on FM just won't come in anymore.
+Headlights may dim, powered windows may be slow, or stop working altogether, that talk show radio station you love on FM (or AM Granny) just won't come in anymore.

 The solution Take the car back to Auto Zone, they can test your alternator.
 If it's bad, replace it.
 This is not particularly a hard task, with a good copy of your manual and a little research, most people can do this in their own garage and save hundreds.

 The warning signs You go to start the car, and it's very slow to crank or nothing happens at all.
-Nadda, zilch, nothing, but somehow the lights seem just fine, no dimming or flickering.
-You crank the poor thing over and over, thinking in your head "come on, come on", but it's no use.
+Nada, zilch, nothing, but somehow the lights seem just fine, no dimming or flickering.
+You crank the poor thing over and over, thinking in your head "come on, come on", queue bad scene in horror movie, but alas it's of no use.
 These are symptoms of a bad starter.

 The solution Sometimes you can get lucky.
 Take the crowbar you keep in your trunk (what?
-I thought this was common), and pop the hood.
+I thought this was common) and pop the hood.
 Locate the starter, it's usually an oblong piece that sort of resembles a bean or a rocket.
 Sometimes a gentle but firm, "I'm the boss" tap will make that starter work just a few more times.
 If you can't locate it, don't just start beating on random parts...back to Auto Zone you go!
 Again, if you're somewhat handy, you can replace this yourself.
 We replaced one in a 1998 Nissan Maxima in a matter of an hour and a half, it was our newbie challenge, we had never replaced one before.
+Easy as can be.
+If your car is one of those newer fancy mobiles good luck, engineers apparently like to play hide the parts.

 The warning signs You know that plastic guard under your car?
 Yeah...it's there for a reason.
 Don't remove it.
 I bought a used car that had that guard ripped off.
 Exposing my poor engine to all sorts of elements.
-I was in Detroit during a monsoon when my engine sucked up to much water.
+I was in Detroit Michigan during a monsoon when my engine sucked up to much water.
 The car stalled, and it would not start back up.
 I had flooded the engine with water.
-This is bad.
-But this can also happen in weather of extreme temperatures, like being to hot or to cold.
+This is bad, can be really bad.
+But this can also happen in weather of extreme temperatures, like being too hot or too cold.
 Signs you've flooded your engine with water or gas, the car will turn over but the engine won't start.
 You may smell to much gas.
 Or you already know you've flooded it because you revved the hell out of it when starting.

 Broken serpentine belt